AndTem/webpack-spa-config/README.md

 This configuration has everything you need to build a SPA.
 Also this configuration is easy to expand.

+🔥In this configuration there is "compatibility" mode.
+It is a separate build for old and new browsers.
+Js files size for new browsers is reduced by **11%**.

 # Installation
 ```
 npm install --save-dev webpack-spa-config